raysan5/raygui/README.md

 # raygui
 raygui is simple and easy-to-use IMGUI header-only library.

-raygui was inspired by Unity OnGUI immediate mode GUI API.
+raygui was inspired by [Unity IMGUI](https://docs.unity3d.com/Manual/GUIScriptingGuide.html) (immediate mode GUI API).

-Initially raygui was conceived as an additional raylib module to create simple GUIs using a raygui graphic style (simple colors, plain rectangular shapes, wide borders, raylib standard font).
+Initially raygui was conceived as an extra module for [raylib](https://github.com/raysan5/raylib) to create simple GUIs using a raylib graphic style (simple colors, plain rectangular shapes, wide borders, raylib standard font...).

 ## history
 raygui was originally developed to create simple GUIs for some raylib-based tools (without external dependencies, only raylib).